-All artwork is copyright Skyla Dawn Cameron.
+All design is copyright Skyla Dawn Cameron.
 Individual photos used are copyright the photographers and used in accordance to the rights from third-party vendors.
 Until you have paid the final invoice for your cover, you may not use the design in any way, commercial or non-commercial.

 You may not reuse it on other books, even sequels.
 If you need sequel book covers, you must purchase them.
 Slapping another title over my design to reuse the same cover again and again is in violation of not only my rights but quite often those of the photographers whose photos have been licensed.
 If you would like to reuse a cover for a bundle release, contact me.
 (This isn’t merely my own policy; often the stock photos used on covers are typically licensed for ONE title, and reusing it requires re-buying the image.)

 Buying a cover does not transfer the copyright to you.
 All designs/layouts are copyright Skyla Dawn Cameron and all photographs are copyright to their prospective photographers.
 Covers cannot be used without paying for them.
-If you would like to purchase the design/layout and have another designer create sequels for you, may do so for $350 – $500 USD–please contact me if this is your wish, and I will deliver the layered PSD file for you to give your designer.
+If you would like to purchase the design/layout and have another designer create sequels for you, may do so for $350 – $500 USD depending on the cover–please contact me if this is your wish, and I will deliver the layered PSD file for you to give your designer.
 It’s bad form to have another designer copy someone’s design exactly: I have been asked in the past to copy exactly someone else’s premade cover for a potential client and I have refused.
 Please do not ask designers to do this.